 “I can never sleep more than three hours at a time!
 It affects everything — breathing, fatigue, mood!” another member lamented.

-Studies show that people with heart failure and sleep apnea can improve their sleep with the use of CPAP (continuous positive air pressure) devices.
+Studies show people with heart failure and sleep apnea can improve their sleep with the use of continuous positive airway pressure — or CPAP — devices.
 “I use the CPAP with oxygen because of my PAH,” wrote one member.
 “I can’t sleep without it.”

 Another member had this advice: “There are going to be plenty of up days and down days.
-Please do not overdo it on your up days because you will wind up paying for it for a day or two afterwards.
-Please try to pace yourself in a way that suits you, so you will have more up days than down.”
+Please do not overdo it on your up days because you will wind up paying for it for a day or two afterward.
+Please try to pace yourself in a way that suits you so you will have more up days than down.”

 Having the right medical team is also essential, a member wrote: “This disease is not curable, but it is treatable.
 My first thought is you really need a pulmonologist and cardiologist who understand and treat this disease.”

 Maintaining a healthy weight and getting an appropriate amount of exercise can have numerous physical and mental health benefits for people with PAH.
-But people with the condition are sometimes uncertain where to start with making healthy lifestyle changes.
+However, people with the condition are sometimes uncertain about where to start making healthy lifestyle changes.

 Another member advised, “A dietitian can help you regulate your diet so you can get on to better things.”